Separation Anxiety: Causes, Symptoms & Cure

 While you may think that your child is too young to understand your situation, your body language can express a lot, which they can understand.
 Tell them about the reasons for your departure and arrival too.

-It may be difficult for you and your child initially, but both parents should trust that the children have it in them to come out stronger.
+Initially, it will be difficult for you and your child to be separated from each other, but both parents should trust that the children have it in them to come out stronger.
 Don’t be overly protective of the child, and let him express himself.
 Believe that one day, everything will turn out as you planned and he will not be distressed when you are away.